 Even if the criminal activity did not involve at least five participants, the defendant nonetheless may be subject to an adjustment pursuant to §3B1.1(a) and (b) if the criminal activity was "otherwise extensive."
-This inquiry encompasses more than merely the number of "participants;" rather, "all persons involved during the course of the entire offense are to be considered."
-Circuits are split in how they evaluate whether activity was "otherwise extensive."
+This inquiry encompasses more than merely the number of "participants"; rather, "all persons involved during the course of the entire offense are to be considered."